nathan-lapinski/nft-viewer/README.md

 WIP.
 Project for generating images, storing the images/metadata on IPFS, and then minting them as NFTs on the Ethereum blockchain.

 It contains the following services/folders:
+- fe
+-- run this to see the finished product.
+An initial image will load, then it will be replaced with an NFT image
 - ipfs-service
 -- API for receiving data and uploading it to ipfs
 - nft-generator